Pujatopouli: Description

-Pujatopouli is smaller in body size than Vegavis and Polarornis, the other neornithine birds from the same formation.
+Pujatopouli is smaller in body size than Polarornis from the same formation, weighing up to 2.03 kg.
 The beak is long, narrow and straight with a pointed end, which is similar to that of the coexistent neornithine birds but different from the taller, rounded beaks of some early galloanserine birds like Asteriornis and Conflicto.
 The depth of the temporal fossa (a part of the skull associated with jaw muscles) is similar to that of the Prophaethontidae, an extinct family of seabirds related to modern tropicbirds.
 The shape of the proximal tibiotarsus indicates that Pujatopouli had laterally positioned hind limbs that can carry out underwater propulsion, which probably aided in hunting small invertebrates and fish in a similar way to that of modern foot-propelled diving birds.

 Classification

-In their 2025 phylogenetic analysis, Irazoqui and colleagues recovered Pujatopouli as a member of the Neornithes based on two different datasets: the Mesozoic bird matrix and the Neornithes matrix.
+In their 2026 phylogenetic analysis, Irazoqui and colleagues recovered Pujatopouli as a member of the Neornithes based on two different datasets: the Mesozoic bird matrix and the Neornithes matrix.
 Analyses based on the latter suggest that Pujatopouli is a neoavian bird that belongs to the clade Aequornithes, specifically recovered as a sister taxon of the Procellaridae.
 The simplified version of these results are displayed in the cladogram below: